 Note: The neutral (white) wire from the supply moved to the bulb without branching to any switch.

-From the wiring diagram, the supply enters the fixture or junction box and connects to the right switch common terminal.
+From the wiring diagram, the supply enters the junction box and connects to the common terminal of the right switch.

 Two Romex cables with four wires and an earth cable joined at the junction box to connect the traveler terminal of the two switches and the bulb.

 Difference between three-way switches and single poles

-- A single pole light switch has two terminals and a ground screw while a three-way switch 3, plus a ground screw.
+- A single pole light switch has two terminals and a ground screw while a three-way switch has 3, plus a ground screw.

-- The toggle switch of a single-pole has ON and OFF while a 3-way switch doesn’t have.
+- The toggle switch of a single-pole has ON and OFF while the 3-ways doesn’t have.

-- A single-pole switch controls a ceiling light from one location while a three-way switch controls it from two different locations.
+- A single-pole switch controls a ceiling light from one location while the three-way control light from two different locations.

 - A single pole is good for small rooms with few light sources, while a multi-way switch is for large rooms and stairwells.